Jelly filled Donuts

 - Place the dough in a greased bowl, cover the bowl with plastic wrap and place it in a warm environment to rise until doubled, about 30 minutes to 1 hour.

 - Once doubled in size, remove the dough from the bowl and turn it out onto a lightly floured surface.
 Knead the dough to release any air bubbles and then roll the dough out until it’s about as thick as a finger.
 Use a glass or something else approximately 3 inches in diameter to cut out 20 dough circles.
 Arrange them on your lightly floured surface so they don’t stick to it, then loosely cover them with plastic wrap and allow to rise until doubled in size and puffy, about 30 minutes.

 - Heat up oil in a deep fryer to 320°F (160°C).
 If you don’t have a deep fryer, you can use a normal deep pot.
 Be careful, don’t fill up the oil higher than 1/3 and be sure to control the temperature with a cooking thermometer.
 If the oil gets too hot your donuts will get too dark and if it’s too low they won’t cook through.

 - Fry the donuts 3 minutes on one side.
 Try not to get oil on the top of the donut while frying the bottom, it won’t rise properly.
 Flip the donut and fry the other side for 2 minutes.
 Use a slotted spoon to transfer the donuts to paper towels to drain.
 Test the first donut to be sure they are completely cooked and adjust the frying time if necessary.

-- Fill the Carnival Donuts with your favorite jam, marmalade or cream.
-You can use a pastry decorating syringe with a long tip or a disposable syringe.
+- Fill the Jelly Donuts with your favorite jam, marmalade or pastry cream You can use a pastry decorating syringe with a long tip or a disposable syringe.
 If you use a skewer to poke a hole into the donut it will be easier to fill it.

 - Dust with powdered sugar and serve on the same day!